d-kozak/enticing/index-server/INTERFACE.md

     requestPayload = {
         documentId: UUID,
         collectionId: string,
-        text: enhancedText // as in '/query'
         position: int, // start position of the snippet which we want to extend
         size: int // how many extra characters we want, format // as in '/query'
+    }
+    ```
+    ```
+    responsePayload = {
+        prev: enhancedText // text to insert before, datatype as in '/query',
+        after: enhancedText // text to insert after, datatype as in '/query'
     }
     ```
  * /index